kyb3r/dhooks/README.md

     await hook.close() # close the client session
 ```

-Alternatively use an async with block.
+Alternatively you can use an async with block to automatically close the session once finished.
 ```py
 async def main():
     async with Webhook.Async('url') as hook: